Thursday, December 24, 2009

 7) The 0.7C increase in the average global temperature over the last hundred years is entirely consistent with well-established, long-term, natural climate trends.

-8) The IPCC theory is driven by just 60 scientists and favourable reviewers not the 4,000 usually cited.
+8) The IPCC theory is driven by just 60 scientists and favourable reviewers not the 4,000 usually cited.2) Man-made carbon dioxide emissions throughout human history constitute less than 0.00022 percent of the total naturally emitted from the mantle of the earth during geological history.

 9) Leaked e-mails from British climate scientists – in a scandal known as “Climate-gate” - suggest that that has been manipulated to exaggerate global warming